 SHAL aims to provide high quality services.
 However, there will be times when we make mistakes and we can’t always get things right.
 When that happens we want our customers to feel comfortable in letting us know.
-If you are unhappy about SHAL’s services you can make a complaint by following this process:
+If you are unhappy about SHAL’s services you can make a complaint by following this process.
+You can also read our Complaints Policy here.

 Stage 1 – Contact any member of staff